 - Pepperdine Legal Aid Clinic

-UCLA Primary Health Clinic
+The UCLA School of Nursing Health Clinic

 Men and women struggling to survive on the streets also suffer from common ailments like colds, the flu, or other illnesses.
 Others face the more difficult challenges of keeping conditions such as diabetes or high blood pressure under control.